 data _null_; a = 'Hello World'; x = indexc(a,'o','l'); put x=; run;

 Note that, even though o is found at position 5, INDEXC returns the position of l that is 3.
-This is how INDEXC function works – It always returns the position of first found character in the source string.
+This is how INDEXC function works – It always returns the position of the first found character in the source string.

 If you specify multiple characters to the index function argument, it still returns the position of the first character it founds in the source.
-In the below example, Indexc function returns the position of 2 because it has found the character ‘e’ at 2nd position in the variable a.
+In the below example, the Indexc function returns the position of 2 because it has found the character ‘e’ at the 2nd position in the variable a.

 data _null_; a = 'Hello World'; x = indexc(a,'o','el','lm'); put x=; run;